nodefluxio/DSW-Camp-AI/README.md

 # DSW-Camp-AI

 This repository for DSW Camp AI by Nodeflux.
-In this repo there are some prerequites you must do.
+In this repo there are some prerequites you must to do.
 # Prerequisite Course
+If you new in programming you can look several courses before come.
 ## 1. Python Course for Data Science
 * https://www.datacamp.com/courses/intro-to-python-for-data-science